 This post may contain affiliate links.
 Please read our disclosure policy.

 Burnt Basque Cheesecake ❤️ One of the creamiest and easiest desserts.
-Perfect for hosting!
+It comes together in 25 minutes, bakes for an hour, and is best made the day before, which is perfect for hosting!

-2. You can play around with how you serve it, I served mine with strawberries on the side, but you can use your fruit of choice, fruit puree or even ice cream.
+• No Toppings → Swap this for toppings!
+Play around with how you serve your burnt Basque cheesecake.
+I served mine with strawberries on the side, but you can use your fruit of choice, fruit puree or even ice cream.

 🔥 Chef Nadia’s Tip 🔥